LandOfTheRair/landoftherair-old/README.md

 * `npm run task:items` - this will populate the database with items
 * `npm run task:npcs`  - this will populate the database with npc data
+* `npm run task:drops` - this will populate the database with drop table data

 ## Making Yourself a GM